-4. Offers Ways to Future-proof Learning
+4. Convert Flash to HTML5 to Future-proof Learning

 Flash to HTML5 conversion give you an opportunity to update text, reuse the content, and replace or recreate Flash-based interactivities.
-Authoring tools such as Articulate Storyline, Trivantis Lectora, and Adobe Captivate ease the process of Flash to HTML5 conversions and guarantee that your learning content is up-to-date.
+Authoring tools such as Articulate Storyline, Trivantis Lectora, and Adobe Captivate ease the process of converting Flash to HTML5 and guarantee that your learning content is up-to-date.

-5. Has a Positive Effect on ROI
+5. Convert Flash to HTML5 for a Positive Effect on ROI

-Flash to HTML5 conversions can have a positive effect on your return on investment (ROI) from training.
+Converting Flash to HTML5 can have a positive effect on your return on investment (ROI) from training.
 Your existing training content can not only be ready for mobile learning but also enhanced using interesting design (both instructional and visual) strategies.
 For instance, a lengthy Flash-based course can be broken up into microlearning modules during the conversion process to HTML5-based e-learning.
 Also, authoring tools make it easier to update content (if required).
 So, you do not have to incur huge expenses creating a new e-learning course when all that is needed is updates to the existing training program.

 Converting Flash to HTML5 is definitely going to be worth it, as it boosts employee productivity and offers multiple benefits to the organization.
 Would you be able to reuse the content and media elements in the existing course, or would you be required to redesign the entire course from scratch?
 How can you convince your stakeholders to invest in Flash to HTML5 conversions?
 Stay tuned for our next blog on a Business Case to Convert Flash to HTML5.